bhklab/handbook/docs/General/Communications/slack.md

 ## General Rules

 Your communications on Slack should be professional.
-In particular what you post should should comply with the [Slack Terms of Service](https://slack.com/terms-of-service/user) as well as the code of conduct of your institution.
+In particular what you post should comply with the [Slack Terms of Service](https://slack.com/terms-of-service/user) as well as the code of conduct of your institution.

 - [UHN Code of Conduct](https://www.uhn.ca/corporate/For_Staff/New_Employees/Documents/UHN-Policies-Codes-Handbook.pdf)
 - [UofT Code of Conduct](https://people.utoronto.ca/policies/)